syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ![wpf setting pulsingtile image](Getting-Started_images/wpf-tile-setting-image-pulsingtile.png)

 ## Customizing Animation

 You can change animation of the pulsing tile by using PulseScale, RadiusX and RadiusY properties.

 ### Scaling animation

- * The scaling animation is done by setting the [PulseScale](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~PulseScale.html) property.
-* The PulseScale property specifies the translation range in the x-axis and y-axis while pulsing the content.
+ Scaling animation causes the content of the tile to zoom in/out and is done by setting the [PulseScale](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~PulseScale.html) property.
+The PulseScale property specifies the translation range in the x-axis and y-axis while pulsing the content.

 {% tabs %}
 {% highlight XAML %}